mokshaproject/moksha/docs/main/Scalability.rst

 Scalability
 ===========

-The Moksha architecture is designed from the ground up to be highly scalable, through a variety of different ways.
+The Moksha architecture is designed from the ground up to be highly scalable.

 Extensive caching
 -----------------